Bad and Crazy: Production

-On March 31, 2021 it was announced that Yoo Seon-dong, the director of OCN 2020 TV series The Uncanny Counter, would be directing OCN's Bad and Crazy.
-One day later it was reported by Lee Dong-wook's agency, King Kong by Starship that he is considering the offer of appearing in the series positively.
-The series is third drama collaboration between iQIYI and Studio Dragon, after My Roommate Is a Gumiho and Shooting Stars (currently under production), with Mink Entertainment (Drama Stage: Anthology) joining as a co-producer.
-It was planned to air on OCN but later on broadcast channel was changed to tvN.
-On May 19, 2021 it was reported that Han Ji-eun received an invitation to appear in the series.
+On March 31, 2021, it was announced that Yoo Seon-dong, the director of OCN 2020 TV series The Uncanny Counter, would be directing OCN's Bad and Crazy.
+One day later, it was reported by Lee Dong-wook's agency, King Kong by Starship that he is considering the offer of appearing in the series positively.
+The series is the third drama collaboration between iQIYI and Studio Dragon, after My Roommate Is a Gumiho and Shooting Stars, with Mink Entertainment (Drama Stage: Anthology) joining as a co-producer.
+It was planned to air on OCN but later on, the broadcast channel was changed to tvN.
+On May 19, 2021, it was reported that Han Ji-eun received an invitation to appear in the series.
 On June 14, Cha Hak-yeon's agency, Fifty OneK reported that he was considering the proposal to appear in the series.
 On September 1, Lee Dong-wook and Han Ji-eun were confirmed to cast as main lead in the TV series.

 Script reading site was revealed by releasing stills on October 27, 2021.

 Filming

-On August 8, filming of the series took place at Ochang-eup, Cheongwon-gu, North Chungcheong Province.
+On August 8, filming of the series took place at Ochang-eup, Cheongwon District, North Chungcheong Province.

 Release

-The series was released on December 17, 2021 and aired every Friday and Saturday at 22:40 (KST).
+The series was released on December 17, 2021, and aired every Friday and Saturday at 22:40 (KST).
 It is also available on iQIYI in 191 countries for streaming.